luckyshot/OpenSound/README.md

 ## Errors

+Short version followed by human-friendly one (to be shown to user in nice alert box)

 - "songnotfound": "The song could not be found"
 - "clientnotfound": "The client could not be found"
 - [...]